majid828/neuralhydrology-persistent/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.20479712.svg)](https://doi.org/10.5281/zenodo.20479712)

-This repository contains the Persistent LSTM implementation developed for the manuscript:

-**Sequence-Free LSTM Training for Long-Term Hydrological States**

 This code is derived from the open-source NeuralHydrology framework and extends its training workflow by adding persistent hidden-state handling across sequential hydrological batches.
 The main goal is to allow the LSTM to carry hydrological memory across non-overlapping sequences, instead of resetting the hidden and cell states for every training sequence.